-Michael’s extensive experience includes in-house roles in the not-for-profit sector, acting for various Aboriginal people and corporations in relation to native title and cultural heritage.
+Michael’s extensive experience includes in-house roles in the not-for-profit sector, acting for various Aboriginal and Torres Strait Islander communities and corporations in relation to native title and cultural heritage.
 Michael also has experience in an international commercial law firm, working in their administrative law and judicial review team.

 Michael is a nationally accredited mediator with extensive mediation experience.
-Michael is also a trained strategic partnership expert and a governance specialist.
+Michael is also a trained strategic partnering expert, a skilled negotiator and a governance and risk specialist.

 Contact Michael at email@example.com or on 0456 111 944.

-Tayla Inglis is a graduate lawyer at MPS Law.
+Michael Pagsanjan is a Senior Lawyer at MPS Law.

 Matt is a Noongar man, with a comprehensive understanding of native title and Aboriginal heritage matters, whilst also experienced in commercial and corporate matters.
 Matt has gained extensive experience working for both indigenous and resource sector clients, including working at the South West Land & Sea Council as well as the manager of a legal and Indigenous affairs departments at an onshore petroleum explorer and producer, gaining a broad generalist experience in project related advice work.
 Matt is currently engaged to provide legal advice to both indigenous corporations and resource clients.